What the Land Trust believes

 What we want to achieve

-We want to see a more joined up approach to land use, ensure it is balanced appropriately and that the planning system reflects this, ensuring that high quality places are created, with well-designed developments and integrated green spaces.
+We want local and national government to support a more joined up approach to land use by reflecting this approach within planning guidance and best practice.
+The local and national government must be responsible for ensuring that high quality places are created, with well-designed developments and integrated green spaces.

 What we are doing